 Basal Cell Carcinoma

 Basal Cell Carcinoma is the most common eyelid malignancy and accounts for approximately 90% of malignant eyelid tumors.
-These are most often located on the lower eyelid margin and near the medial canthus.
+These are most often located on the lower eyelid margin and near the inner corner of the eye.
 Occasionally, they may occur on the upper eyelids as well.

 Basal Cell Carcinomas commonly appear as firm, raised, pearly nodules, which may be associated with blood vessels and possible central ulceration.
 Surgery is the treatment of choice for all basal cell carcinomas of the eyelid.
-Surgical excision affords the advantages of complete tumor removal with histological control of the margins.
-It has the lowest recurrence rate compared to other treatment modalities.
+Surgical excision affords the advantages of complete tumor removal with microscopic examination of the margins.
+It has the lowest recurrence rate compared to other treatment types.

 Squamous Cell Carcinoma

-Squamous Cell Carcinoma of the eyelid is less common than basal cell carcinoma, but is biologically more aggressive.
-These tumors may arise from areas of solar injury and Actinic Keratosis.
-Treatment modalities available for squamous cell carcinoma are similar to the treatment choices for basal cell carcinoma.
-Squamous cell carcinoma may metastasize through lymphatic transmission, blood borne transmission or direct extension.
+Squamous cell carcinoma of the eyelid is less common than basal cell carcinoma, but is biologically more aggressive.
+These tumors may arise from areas damaged by the sun.
+Treatments available for squamous cell carcinoma is surgical excision, similar to the treatment of basal cell carcinoma.
+Squamous cell carcinoma may metastasize or spread through the lymph nodes, blood borne transmission or direct extension.

-Cutaneous melanoma of the eyelids are rare lesions that represent less than 1% of all eyelid tumors.
+Cutaneous melanoma refers to skin cancer that takes place on the skin, and is the most common type of melanoma.
+Cutaneous melanoma found on the eyelids are rare lesions that represent less than 1% of all eyelid tumors.
 The incidence, however, has been steadily increasing in the past 50 years.
-Cutaneous melanomas may be sub-classified as Lentigo Maligna (10%,) supererficial spreading melanoma (80%,) and nodular melanoma (10%.)
-Treatment for cutaneous melanoma includes wide surgical excision with pathological assurance of complete tumor removal.
-Regional lymph node dissection should be included for melanomas that have microscopic evidence of vascular or lymphatic involvement.
+Treatment for cutaneous melanoma includes surgical excision with pathological assurance of complete tumor removal.